Top lessons motivate students through creativity, PE technology

 - Fun Frisbee Fitness, Andy Pulling

 For the Fit for Life Tabata he created for students at Lunenburg (Mass.)
 High School, Boone reinforces what students are learning by incorporating PE technology.
-Students, both high schoolers during the day and adults in the evening wear adidas Zone for IHT Spirit wrist heart rate monitors during their lessons and receive individualized reports detailing how much time they spent exercising in the target heart rate zone.
+Students, both high schoolers during the day and adults in the evening wear IHT Zone wrist heart rate monitors during their lessons and receive individualized reports detailing how much time they spent exercising in the target heart rate zone.

 “It has been an unbelievable motivational thing for them,” Boone said of the heart rate monitors.
 “It pushed them.
 They check out their results after class.
 They have competitions between each other.
 A lot of time I have husbands and wives competing against each other and seeing who works out the hardest, who burns the most calories, making sure they get into the yellow and red zones and stay there.
 If they aren’t there, you’ll see them working harder.”